espruino/EspruinoDocs/boards/Pico.md

 * Use the DFU tool to flash the firmware.
 Using the GUI on windows, or with the command `sudo dfu-util -a 0 -s 0x08000000 -D espruino_binary_file.bin` for `dfu-util` on Mac/Linux.
 * Un-short the `BOOT0/BTN` jumper to re-use the original Espruino Bootloader.
 If you used a Pencil mark then you may need to use cleaning fluid and a small brush to totally clear out the graphite.

+**Note:** If you can't access the bottom side of the board (maybe it is soldered down), on rev 1v3 boards BOOT0 is available via a gold teardrop-shaped pad on the top of the board.
+Short this to 3.3v while applying power to enable DFU mode (holding down the button is then not required).

 Advanced Debugging
 ----------------